ArnaoutLab/sentropy/README.md

 yielding $[0.93, 0.92]$.
 We find that the $\bar{\rho}$ of the two subsets are now substantially higher than with counts_2b_1.
 These high values reflect the fact that the vertebrates and the invertebrates are roughly equally represented, so each subcommunity is more representative of the entire metacommunity than with counts_2b_1.

 # Advanced usage
+## Passing the similarity matrix as a path

-In the examples above, the entire similarity matrix has been created in RAM (as a `numpy.ndarray` or `pandas.DataFrame`) before being passed to the `Metacommunity` constructor.
-However, this may not be the best tactic for large datasets.
+In the examples above, the entire similarity matrix has been created in RAM (as a `numpy.ndarray` or `pandas.DataFrame`) before being passed to `sentropy`.
+This may not be the best tactic for large datasets.
 The `sentropy` package offers better options in these cases.
 Given that the simillarity matrix is of complexity $O(n^2)$ (where $n$ is the number of species), the creation, storage, and use of the similarity matrix are the most computationally resource-intense aspects of calculating diversity.
 Careful consideration of how to handle the similarity matrix can extend the range of problems that are tractable by many orders of magnitude.

 Any large similarity matrix that is created in Python as a `numpy.ndarray` benefits from being memory-mapped, as NumPy can then use the data without requiring it all to be in memory.
 See the NumPy [memmap documentation](https://numpy.org/doc/stable/reference/generated/numpy.memmap.html) for guidance.
 Because `memmap` is a subclass of `ndarray`, using this type of file storage for the similarity matrix requires no modification to your use of the Metacommunity API.
 This conversion, and the resulting storage of the data on disk, has the advantage that if you revise the downstream analysis, or perform additional analyses, re-calculation of the similarity matrix may be skipped.

 The strategy of calculate-once, use-many-times afforded by storage of the similarity matrix to a file allows you to do the work of calculating the similarity matrix in an entirely separate process.
 You may choose to calculate the similarity matrix in a more performant language, such as C++, and/or inspect the matrix in Excel.
 In these cases, it is  convenient to store the similarity matrix in a non-Python-specific format, such as a .csv or .tsv file.
-The entire csv/tsv file need not be read into memory before invoking the `Metacommunity` constructor.
-Rather, one may instantiate `SimilarityFromFile`, whose constructor is given the path of a cvs or tsv file.
-The `SimilarityFromFile` object will use the file's contents in a memory-efficient way, reading in chunks as they are used.

-To illustrate passing a csv file, we re-use the counts_2b_1 and S_2b from above and save the latter as .csv files (note `index=False`, since the csv files should *not* contain row labels):
+The entire csv/tsv file need not be read into memory before invoking the `sentropy` function.
+As an example, let's re-use the counts_2b_1 and S_2b from above and save the latter as .csv files (note `index=False`, since the csv files should *not* contain row labels):
 ```python
 S_2b_df.to_csv("S_2b.csv", index=False)
 ```